Facing problems with automatic Windows updates, you can temporarily hide/block them. Here’s how to hide updates in Windows 10 and 11.

-If you are a PowerShell guy, you can use the PowerShell commands to quickly hide or unhide Windows 10 updates.
-Though the process is easy, to use the PowerShell command, you need to download and import a Windows Update module to use the PowerShell command.
+If you are a PowerShell guy, you can use the PowerShell commands to hide or unhide Windows updates quickly.
+Though the process is easy, you need to download and import a Windows Update module to use the PowerShell command.
 It is pretty easy to do.
 Let me show you how.

-4. By default, PowerShell uses Restricted execution policy which blocks script execution.
+- By default, PowerShell uses a Restricted execution policy that blocks script execution.
 Since we want to execute a script, change the PowerShell execution policy from Restricted to RemoteSigned.

-3. Though we've added the PSWindowsUpdate module in the PowerShell Modules folder.
-We need to formally import it.
+Though we’ve added the PSWindowsUpdate module.
+We need to import it formally.
 To do that, execute the below command.
 If the module is imported successfully, you will not see any output.

-4. Before you can hide an update using PowerShell, you need to know its name or KB number.
+Before you can hide an update using PowerShell, you need to know its name or KB number.
 So, use the below command to list all the available updates for your system.
-The command can take a few seconds to return the results.
+The command might take a few seconds to return the results.

-8. If there is not KB number available for an update, like a driver update, you can use the update title.
+If there is no KB number available for an update, you can use the update title.
 For instance, driver updates often don’t have a KD number.
-To do that, first, get a list of all the updates using the
+To do that, get a list of all the updates using the

 Get-WUList cmdlet.
 Next, copy the update title from the PowerShell window.
-Just a part of the update title is enough.
+Just a part of the title is enough.
 Just make sure that it is unique from other update titles.
-For instance, I'm copying "Realtek Semiconductor".
-In the list, there is no other update with those words.
+For instance, I’m copying “Realtek Semiconductor.”
+There is no further update with those letters/words in the list.

-10. You will be asked to confirm the action.
-Type A and press Enter to confirm the change.
-Once the update is hidden, you will see "H" under the update status.
+When asked for confirmation, type A and press Enter to confirm the change.
+Once the update is hidden, you will see “H” under the update status.